 “Regret for the things we did can be tempered by time; it is regret for the things we did not do that is inconsolable.” – Sydney Smith

-Is it bad to have regrets?
+Why is it bad to have regrets?

-Can you live a life without regrets?
+Can you live a life regret-free life?

 Researchers in Germany analyzed the effect regret had on emotional health, and the findings were powerful.